Xenios7/Music-Genre-Classification/README.md

 python predict.py path/to/music.wav

 📊 Dataset
 The project uses a dataset containing labeled music tracks from various genres.
-You can use:
+I used:

 GTZAN Dataset (Public Dataset)
 Your own dataset (MP3/WAV files)
-📈 Future Improvements
+📈 Future Improvements (May add in the future)
 Improve model accuracy with CNN/RNN architectures.
 Add real-time classification from microphone input.
 Deploy as a Web API.